Introduction to Fundraising

 - Prize categories and Workshops can both be run much the same, though sponsors should practice running their workshop through streaming or pre-recorded video.

-- Give sponsors them their own channel on the chat platform (Slack/Discord) to talk to hackers, and have them introduce themselves so everyone knows who they are how they can be helpful for them.
+- Give sponsors their own channel on the chat platform (Slack/Discord) to talk to hackers, and have them introduce themselves so everyone knows who they are how they can be a resource for them.
 As long as they’re online answering questions from hackers about their company/prize category/workshop/anything else they’re doing that weekend, they’ll have a lot of great interactions with hackers.

 - We also strongly recommend doing Office Hours with sponsors.